-Sharon and Bea are lifelong friends, raised in Texas, who share a passion for life, love of family and belief in living your dreams.
-They are examples of achievement and transformation resulting from those who believed and inspired them, in spite of the odds set against them.
-The ladies have separate businesses and writing goals but they had seamlessly meshed their formal training, knowledge and skills with their life lessons to craft two fiction books: Shoe Fetish 1 and Shoe Fetish 2.
+Sharon, raised in Texas, has a passion for life, love of family, and belief in living your dreams.
+An example of achievement and transformation resulting from those who believed and inspired her, in spite of the odds set against Sharon.
+She has seamlessly meshed her medical career and writing goals with formal training, knowledge, and skills with life lessons to craft two fiction books: Shoe Fetish 1 and Shoe Fetish 2, with a self-help book entitled: Cracks in Your Mirror.
+Over the years, regardless of personal trials, she has never stopped putting herself into her writing, reaching out, and speaking.

 Sharon, The Sole Maven, is the author of a new civil rights biography.
 Growing up in the 1960s as a person of color proved to be emotional and, at times, turbulent as the daughter of Rev. Dr. L.E.
 Bennett because he took the selfless step forward to integrate the major telecommunications company of Southwestern Bell/AT&T. The pressures that a civil rights activist endures also affects his family.